eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 - You know how to handle dates and times
 - You know how to handle Python objects in Robot Framework
-- You are awareness of different Robot Framework libraries
+- You are aware of different Robot Framework libraries

 ## Introduction